coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 **Minimum Movement:** Despite penalties to movement, you can take a full-round action to move 5 feet (1 square) in any direction, even diagonally.
-(This rule doesn't allow you to move through impassable terrain or to move when all movement is prohibited.)
-Such movement provokes attacks of opportunity as normal (despite the distance covered, this move isn't a 5-foot step).
+(This rule doesn’t allow you to move through impassable terrain or to move when all movement is prohibited.)
+Such movement provokes attacks of opportunity as normal (despite the distance covered, this move isn’t a 5-foot step).

 ### Big and Little Creatures in Combat